 from Christopher Simpson: The Division-Violist 1659

-Alison Crum is one of the best known British exponents of the viol.
-As teacher, performer, and moving-spirit behind several well-known groups, she travels all over the world giving recitals and lectures, and teaching on summer schools and workshops.
+Alison Crum is one of the best-known British exponents of the viol.
+As teacher, performer, and moving spirit behind several well-known early music groups, she has travelled all over the world giving recitals and lectures and teaching on summer schools and workshops.

 After considering a career in meteorology, she decided to read music at Reading university as a French horn player.
 While there she started playing the viol, and later went on to study it with Wieland Kuijken in Brussels and Jordi Savall in Basle.
 Since then she has made well over one hundred recordings with some of Britain's finest ensembles, including the Consort of Musicke, the Dowland Consort and Musica Antiqua of London.
 With the Rose Consort of Viols, Alison has made numerous CDs of English and continental consort music, and, as a soloist, she features on discs of Marais, Bach, and virtuoso Italian divisions.

 An increasing interest in earlier repertoire for the viol led her to make a duo recording, A Spagna in the Works, with her husband Roy Marks.